-We also tested how changes of the background firing rate affect transmission of a 100Hz stimulus (Fig. 9B).
+We also tested how changes of the background firing rate affect transmission of a 100 Hz stimulus (Fig. 9B).
 A comparison of the EPSC amplitudes during stimulation shows that the relative amount of depression decreases with increasing background firing frequency, but in absolute terms, the strength of depression is always the same.
-At higher background rates, an initial EPSC facilitation appears after stimulus onset (Fig. 9B, bottom left), which is partially masked by AMPAR desensitisation.
+At higher background rates, an initial EPSC facilitation appears after stimulus onset (Fig. 9B, bottom left), which is partially masked by AMPAR desensitization.
 This effect depends on facilitation and is stronger when the initial release probability is reduced or the strength of facilitation increased.
-It is however not observed in the depletion model, where strong RRVP depletion prevents facilitation (here facilitation is only observed under rested conditions).
+However, it is not observed in the depletion model, where strong RRVP depletion prevents facilitation (here facilitation is only observed under rested conditions).

 The simulations show that recovery back to the baseline accelerates for increased background firing (Fig. 9B, bottom right), as reported by Hermann et al. (2007).
-A comparison of the recovery curves for different frequencies shows that this is only partially a relative effect resulting from the different baseline EPSC amplitudes, since the normalised and scaled recovery curves do not fully overlap (Fig. 9B, inset bottom right).
+A comparison of the recovery curves for different frequencies shows that this is only partially a relative effect resulting from the different baseline EPSC amplitudes, since the normalized and scaled recovery curves do not fully overlap (Fig. 9B, inset bottom right).
 Instead, this effect is caused by different relative activation of release probability inhibition by the stimulus.
-During lower background firing rates, there is little release probability inhibition so that the stimulus results in a relatively strong increase in this inhibition is already high and is not much further activated by the stimulus, hence recovery is dominated by faster processes.
+During lower background firing rates, there is little release probability inhibition so that the stimulus causes a relatively strong increase in this inhibition which prolongs recovery.
+However, at high background rates release probability inhibition is already high and is not much further activated by the stimulus, hence recovery is dominated by faster processes.
 The same effect is observed when the stimulus duration is increased (not illustrated).
-As a lower EPSC amplitude can reduce the probability of spiking of MNTB neurons, it is possible that this effect contributes to the observed stimulus-dependent suppression of spontaneous firing observed in MNTB neurons after sound stimulation (Kadner et al., 2006).
+As a lower EPSC amplitude can reduce the probability of spiking of MNTB neurons, it is possible that this effect contributes to the observed stimulus-dependent suppression of spontaneous firing observed in MNTB neurons after sound stimulation (Kadner et al. 2006).

 As the strength of this effect increases with stimulus frequency and duration, a regulation of spontaneous activity levels to different naturally occurring activity levels can potentially increase the fidelity of synaptic transmission at the calyx of Held.
-This would predict that auditory nerve fibres with lower excitation threshold have higher rates of spontaneous activity, which has been reported for different mammalian species (Tsuji and Liberman, 1997; Taberner and Liberman, 2005).
+This would predict that auditory nerve fibres with lower excitation threshold have higher rates of spontaneous activity, which has been reported for different mammalian species (Tsuji & Liberman, 1997; Taberner & Liberman, 2005).